macchiato-dev/ristretto/tabs-new.md

         if (this.pointerOnMenu) {
           this.openMenu()
         } else {
+          console.log('setting selected', e)
           this.selected = true
         }
       }
-      this.moved = false
-      this.pointerDown = false
     })
     this.headerEl.addEventListener('lostpointercapture', e => {
       this.tabList.dragItem.classList.remove('dragging')
       if (this.hoverTab) {
-        this.hoverTab.classList.remove('drag-hover')
+        this.hoverTab.hover = false
         this.hoverTab = undefined
       }
+      this.moved = false
+      this.pointerDown = false
     })
     this.menuBtn.addEventListener('click', e => {
       this.openMenu()